unhing/TimeSeries-GoldStock/README.md

+# Full project report

+This is the Time Series section that I have been in charge of for the **Data Analysis with R-Python - Final Project**.

+You can view the full project report (in Vietnamese) [HERE](https://drive.google.com/file/d/1NZYLd4mMDrIICOmgaYhamUZ9TrqRUiZv/view?usp=drive_link).

 # About the dataset
 The goldstock dataset includes daily recorded values of gold prices from 22/01/2014, to 19/01/2024, providing detailed information about the fluctuations in gold prices over that period.